leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

   develop pipelines (they mostly are Mac OS X and Linux users).

-  I would expect something like this from beta or release candidate, however it was strange to see it in release version.
+  I would expect something like this from beta or release candidate, however it was strange to see it in release versions.
 But!
 I might misunderstood Play version and release concept, maybe it's something expected to happen until some certain version is marked as production ready.

 ## Would I choose Play for my next project ##